Proliferation of Commercial Cyber Tools – NCSC’s Report

 Key finding #4 – There’s a need for continuous monitoring and threat intelligence

 Attackers (and pen testes) today, are fully aware of the capabilities of existing cybersecurity solutions.
-As in any battle-of-minds, potential adversaries can go head-to-head and try to evade being detected by those cybersecurity products by identifying their weaknesses or blind spots.
-The other option, which is gaining popularity is attacking from a completely different surface – through hardware assets.
-Yes, it does require the introduction of a physical, local element to the victim’s premises, BUT due to the scarcity of good cybersecurity solutions to detect these attacks (usually introduced by internal abusers or hardware supply chain attacks), the success rates are looking very promising.
-Organization, must always adapt a proactive approach with regards to threat intelligence – understanding that what you are not familiar with will come back to bite you, so it’s up to you, to constantly be on the lookout on the “latest trends” in cybersecurity attacks, engage with peers to gain as much insight, as soon as possible, about newly introduced attack methods.
+In any battle of minds, potential adversaries can engage in a head-to-head struggle to avoid detection by cybersecurity products, identifying their weaknesses or blind spots.
+The other option, which is gaining popularity is attacking from a completely different surface.
+Through hardware assets.
+Yes, it does require the introduction of a physical, local element to the victim’s premises.
+But due to the scarcity of good cybersecurity solutions to detect these attacks (usually introduced by internal abusers or hardware supply chain attacks), the success rates are looking very promising.

 Key finding #5 – “Over the next five years, the proliferation of cyber tools and services will have a profound impact on the threat landscape, as more state and non-state actors obtain capabilities and intelligence not previously available to them.”